Steve Jackson was named secondary coach on Feb. 27, 2023, after spending the 2022 season as a senior offensive assistant for Atlanta.

-Steve Jackson was hired by the Atlanta Falcons as a senior offensive assistant on XX.
-Jackson brings 18 years of NFL coaching experience to Atlanta, having served as the secondary/cornerbacks coach for the Cincinnati Bengals from 2020-21.
+Jackson came to Atlanta with 18 years of NFL coaching experience, having served as the secondary/cornerbacks coach for the Cincinnati Bengals from 2020-21.

 Under Jackson's guidance, Cincinnati's defensive backs limited opposing quarterbacks to a 60.8 completion percentage, eight touchdowns and eight interceptions resulting in a 74.9 passer rating over a four-game run in the 2021 postseason, en route to an appearance in Super Bowl LVI.